SwissTPH/pyfhirsdc/README.md

 ##### enableWhenExpression (optionnal)

- fhirpath code that will be added on the SDC enableWhenExpression extention
+ fhirpath code that will be added on the SDC enableWhenExpression extension

 ##### calculatedExpression (optionnal)

-fhirpath code that will be added on the SDC calculatedExpression extention
+fhirpath code that will be added on the SDC calculatedExpression extension

 #### map_extension